Professional Certification (Advanced Preparation) in Special Education – Early Childhood Special Education (MSEd)

 This master’s degree program is designed to provide advanced training to certified special education teachers who need graduate work leading to a master’s degree for professional certification in special education.
 It is also designed for those with special education certification who are seeking to further their knowledge/skills and gain an additional age-level certificate (birth to grade 2 or grades 1-6).

-- Christina Torossian, Administrative Advisor
+- Jason Riffaterre, Administrative Advisor

-- Ileana Infante, Clinical Placement Specialist
+- Elizabeth Harrison, Clinical Placement Specialist (On Leave)

-Newly Accepted Students: Getting Started
+Newly Accepted Students

 Welcome to the School of Education!
 Visit the Newly Accepted Students page for a checklist to get you started at Hunter College.